microsoft/sudo/README.md

 ## Contributing

-Checkout [CONTRIBUTING.md](https://github.com/microsoft/sudo/blob/main/CONTRIBUTING.md) for details on how to contribute to this project.
+Check out [CONTRIBUTING.md](https://github.com/microsoft/sudo/blob/main/CONTRIBUTING.md) for details on how to contribute to this project.

 ### `sudo.ps1`